Peer Mentoring

 The EARS Peer Mentoring program provides one-on-one peer support for those currently enrolled at Cornell, including undergraduate, graduate, and professional students.
 Peer Mentors support students through informal conversations on topics common to the student experience (e.g., adjusting to college/grad school, stress, social connections, identity, and belonging) and help get students connected to relevant well-being campus and community resources.
 Note: The EARS Peer Mentoring program is not a professional mental health service; students who come in for areas that Peer Mentors are not trained to provide (e.g., counseling, diagnoses, conversations related to harm to self or others) will be referred to professional resources.

-Thank you for being patient as we finalize our schedule for the spring 2024 semester.
+Thank you for being patient as we finalize our schedule and locations for the Fall 2024 semester.

 If you have questions about Peer Mentoring after reading the sections below, please do not hesitate to reach out to us by email at ears@cornell.edu.